 To store the Ether, one needs special software (e.g., browser extension or mobile app) or hardware to interact with the Ethereum blockchain.
 These software programs are called "wallets" and they can have one or more unique locations on the blockchain called "addresses".
 Wallets are products that companies and engineers develop and addresses are 42 character strings such as 0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045

 that people control using their wallets.
 People can own multiple wallets (e.g., one or more on their phone, one in a browser extension), and thus control/own multiple addresses.
-When people send Ether to and from each other, they send Ether to and from addresses that they control.3
+When people send Ether to and from each other, they send Ether to and from addresses that they control.^[I say that people can send Ether to and from addresses that they control instead of addresses that they own because thieves steal money by transferring money from addresses that they do not own but have obtained control over. ]

 Each mobile device can have one Argent wallet, and each wallet can has (at least for now; this will change) one address on the Ethereum blockchain while an instance of MetaMask wallet (i.e., one copy of the browser extension on one browser) has one or more addresses on the Ethereum blockchain.
 People do not need to be using the same type of wallet to send each other Ether; someone with an Argent wallet can send Ether from their Argent wallet to someone else's (or their own) MetaMask wallet by specifying which address to send the money to.
 When sending Ether from one wallet to another, the transaction needs to be recorded on the blockchain, and that requires some computers to perform the necessary cryptographic calculations, so the sender needs to pay a 'network fee' (also known as 'gas').